GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Introduction

-This perspective motivates a different design principle: rather than pushing models to retrieve more information or to generate increasingly long reasoning chains, we aim to enable them to reason over a structured problem space by explicitly uncovering the latent structure of a question.
-From this view, effective real-world reasoning resembles human problem solving: it begins by identifying meaningful substructures, proceeds through parallel inference from multiple conceptual starting points, and gradually integrates these partial inferences into a coherent conclusion, as illustrated in Figure~\ref{figure:Head}.
-Accordingly, we focus on identifying key information points within a question and organizing them into meaningful groups that reflect underlying knowledge relations, thereby providing an explicit structural scaffold for both retrieval and reasoning.
+This perspective motivates a different design principle: rather than pursuing more retrieval or longer reasoning chains, we enable reasoning over a structured problem space by uncovering the latent structure of a question.
+From this view, effective real-world reasoning resembles human problem solving: it begins by identifying meaningful substructures, proceeds through parallel inference from multiple conceptual starting points, and gradually converges into a coherent conclusion, as illustrated in Figure~\ref{figure:Head}.
+Accordingly, we focus on identifying key information points within a question and organizing them into knowledge-driven groups, each anchored to a shared knowledge concept or category, thereby providing an explicit structural scaffold for both retrieval and reasoning.

-Based on this design principle, we propose \textbf{GroupRAG}, a cognitively inspired, group-aware retrieval-and-reasoning framework based on knowledge-driven keypoint grouping.
-GroupRAG treats grouping as a first-class operation that makes the internal structure of a question explicit, transforming unstructured inputs into a set of structured reasoning units.
+We propose \textbf{GroupRAG}, a cognitively inspired, group-aware retrieval-and-reasoning framework based on knowledge-driven keypoint grouping.
+GroupRAG treats grouping as a first-class operation that makes the internal structure of a question explicit, transforming unstructured inputs into structured reasoning units.
 Retrieval and reasoning are then performed at the group level and subsequently integrated, allowing the two processes to be temporarily decoupled yet mutually reinforcing: retrieval provides group-specific knowledge at an appropriate granularity, while reasoning over each group guides the selection and integration of relevant information toward a final answer.

-By explicitly discovering the latent grouping structure of knowledge points within a question, our approach reframes complex real-world reasoning as structured exploration over a problem space.
-This decomposition transforms a monolithic reasoning task into a set of lower-complexity, group-level subtasks, mirroring how humans organize and navigate complex problem representations in cognitive science.
-As a result, retrieval and reasoning are jointly constrained at an appropriate granularity, yielding modular and interpretable intermediate reasoning traces that are amenable to supervision, distillation, and alignment.
+Our main contributions are summarized as follows:

-\begin{itemize} \item We introduce a cognitively inspired, group-aware retrieval-and-reasoning framework that explicitly models the internal structure of complex questions by organizing key information points into knowledge-driven groups, enabling retrieval and reasoning to operate at an appropriate, structure-aware granularity.
+\begin{itemize} \item We introduce a cognitively inspired, group-aware retrieval-and-reasoning framework that explicitly models the internal structure of complex questions by organizing key information points into knowledge-driven groups, enabling retrieval and reasoning to operate at an appropriate granularity.